Semrush is a popular SaaS platform that specializes in keyword research, competitor analysis, and Google Ad campaign optimization.

 In this toolkit, you’ll find all the tools you’ll need to construct a successful SEO strategy.

-From tracking your keyword rankings to link building, this toolkit leaves no stone unturned in the SEO puzzle.
+From tracking your keyword rankings to link building, and conducting keyword analysis, this toolkit leaves no stone unturned in the SEO puzzle.

 However, with 20 unique tools and dashboards at hand, the SEO toolkit can appear slightly overwhelming at first glance.